 The Concordia Wind Orchestra (CWO) at Concordia University Irvine will join the ceremonies marking the 75th anniversary of D-Day in Normandy on June 5-6, 2019.
 The ensemble’s European tour begins at Champ de Mars in Paris, France as part of the D-Day Memorial Wind Band comprised of musicians from across America.
-The band will be conducted by 94-year old Col. Arnald Gabriel, a 36-year Armed Forces veteran who stormed Omaha Beach on D-Day in 1944.
+The band will be conducted by 94-year old Col. Arnald Gabriel, a 36-year Armed Forces veteran.
 As a combat machine gunner with the U.S. Army’s famed 29th Infantry Division in Europe, Gabriel received two awards of the Bronze Star Medal, the Combat Infantryman’s Badge and the French Croix de Guerre.
 On November 10, 2016, Gabriel was awarded Chevalier of the Legion of Honor, France's highest distinction.
 In his distinguished career following the war, he become one of the most accomplished military band conductors in U.S. history.
 Following this performance, the Concordia Wind Orchestra will perform at a solemn wreath-laying ceremony at the Normandy American Cemetery, the resting place of 9,388 American heroes.

 It is deeply meaningful to bring my students here to see and feel that WW II was not ancient history, but is living history—a very present reminder that freedom and liberty can be usurped.